 The Java Business Application

 The Java Business App (JBA) was designed as web-application on which the automated OQ should be performed.
-It represents a custom application for a fictive clinical trial in which the weight of the registered participant needs to be measures before starting the test treatment (baseline weight measurement).
-It includes one functionality to demonstrate how to deal with risks (registration of the baseline weight measurement) and one functionality to demonstrate how to deal with functionalities needed in order to be compliant (consent).
+It represents a custom application for a basic clinical trial management system in which the weight of the registered participant needs to be measures before starting the test treatment (baseline weight measurement).
+It includes a feature to demonstrate how to deal with risks (registration of the baseline weight measurement) and another feature to demonstrate how to deal with functionalities needed in order to be compliant (consent).
 Additionally, all implemented functionalities serve to test the overall GAMP5 OQ requirements for automated testing.

 Fig: Container Diagram according to the C4 model of JBA